 Renault Megane review

-The standard five-door Renault Megane hatch is available with a wide variety of engines, with the higher-powered DCi diesels providing a good blend of performance and economy.
+The standard Megane hatch reviewed here has a wide range of petrol and diesel engines, with the higher-powered dCi diesels providing a decent compromise between performance and economy.

 Our choice: Megane Dynamique TomTom dCi 110 ECO 5dr